abdn-cs3033-ai/heuristic-planning/README.md

 - Assigned: Week 12
 - Due: Week 18 (Monday 9am)

+**REMINDERS:**

-**REMINDER: Do not under any circumstances rename the files you get from this repo.
-Your assignment must be in a notebook called ```AI-Jupyternotebook.ipynb```**
+1. Do not under any circumstances rename the files you get from this repo.
+Your assignment must be in a notebook called ```AI-Jupyternotebook.ipynb```;
-**REMINDER2: Your implementation must not rely on any additional libraries (i.e., it must work with the standard Python 3.6 distribution)**
+2. Your implementation must not rely on any additional libraries (i.e., it must work with the standard Python 3.6 distribution);
+3. Do not use any **generative AI models** (e.g., Co-Pilot, ChatGPT, etc) to write any portion of your code, as this constitutes plagiarism.

 ## Assignment Overview